KnowAtom's Blog

 Using sentence starters to launch respectful, student-led classroom discussions won't happen overnight.
 It's a process and it takes patience and repetition.
 When I started using discourse frames and began having discussions that required my students to talk to each other as scientists and engineers and challenge one other, it was slow going at first.
 But when you create routines and give students the tools to succeed, they will learn as much from the process as they do from the result.

 To start, distribute the sentence frames and prompt students with, "Why don't you circle one or two of these that you'd like to practice using today."
-This is sometimes awkward at the beginning and the kids can get a bit silly with it.
-It is worth it though, when you start overhearing teams working together, using the sentence starters, and building critical thinking skills through collaboration.
+This is sometimes awkward at the beginning and the students can get a bit silly with it.
+Working through this is worth it when you start overhearing teams collaborating, using the sentence starters, and building critical thinking skills together.
 It is in those small group discussions where I see the first success stories.

 This is not something that you can just try once.
 To be successful, sentence starters need to become part of your regular routine and you must continue to model them in your own classroom.
-I make sure that I utilize the sentence frames and model how students should be talking to each other, especially early on.
-As we continue collaborating in large and small group discussions throughout the year, students improve exponentially in their speaking, questioning, and listening skills.
-By the end of the year, developing arguments with claims, evidence, reasoning – CER – becomes second nature.
+Especially early on, I make sure that I utilize the sentence frames and model how students should be talking to each other.
+As we continue collaborating in large and small group discussions throughout the year, my students improve exponentially in their speaking, questioning, and listening skills.
+By the end of the year, developing arguments with claims, evidence, reasoning – CER – becomes second nature to them.

 Building an Inclusive, Respectful Culture with Sentence Starters

 When we teach the importance of expressing an opinion and backing it up with evidence, we're giving students the message that "My thoughts matter.
 There is room for me in this discussion."
-We're empowering students that everybody has a place in this discussion – an important lesson for all.
-Sentence starters used effectively help you create a classroom culture of inclusion and respect for all ideas.
+We're empowering students with the understanding that everyone has a place in the discussion – an important lesson for all.
+Used effectively, sentence starters can help you create a classroom culture of inclusion and respect for all ideas.

 Sentence starters student worksheet

-One way to model this in a whole-class discussion is to use an inner and outer circle.
-Half the class is assigned within the inner circle and are the ones discussing the topic at hand.
-The students in the outer circle sit behind them and take active notes on things their partner does well during the discussion.
+One way to model this within a whole-class discussion is to use an inner and outer circle.
+To do this, partner up the students and assign half the class to the inner circle.
+They are the ones discussing the topic at hand.
+The students assigned to the outer circle sit behind their partner and take active notes on things they do well during the discussion, or what could be improved.
 One thing we always strive for is 100% participation of students within the inner circle.
-To help those members who are shy and students who are learning English, we spend a lot of time talking about how you bring someone into a conversation and how you support a peer who wants to be part of a group discussion but doesn't know how to begin.
+To actively engage students who are shy and those learning English, we spend a lot of time as a class talking about ways to bring someone into a conversation and how to support a peer who wants to be part of a group discussion but doesn't know how to begin.

 Using the sentence frames, model for your students asking their peers: